Roads & Travel Tips

 Note: Any travel times quoted here are a rough guide only !
 None of the times given allow for the stops you will wish to make at other properties, gorges and places of interest, or for meals and travel breaks.

-Drysdale River Station to Mitchell Falls car park.
-4 to 6 hours.
-Then 3 km walk or chopper ride (see the Helispirit flights, just below).
+Drysdale River Station to Mitchell Falls car park, driving time 4 to 6 hours.
+Then a 4.5 km walk, or take a chopper ride to the falls (pic below right).

 Kununurra to Drysdale River Station 5 to 8 hours.